havan/caminogo/tests/fixture/tmpnet/README.md

 # tmpnet - temporary network orchestration

-This package implements a simple orchestrator for the avalanchego nodes of a temporary network.
+This package implements a simple orchestrator for the caminogo nodes of a temporary network.
 Configuration is stored on disk, and nodes run as independent processes whose process details are also written to disk.
 Using the filesystem to store configuration and